 The prison provides limited secure storage boxes at the gatehouse for visitors to store personal items.
 Please do not enter the gatehouse foyer with large amounts of personal items.
 Large handbags or backpacks are difficult for Barwon Prison to cater for.
 At the end of the visit, visitors can collect their stored property from the gatehouse following the sign-out procedure.

-Visitors with babies or young children are permitted to enter the prison with:
+Visitors with babies or young children may request to enter the prison with:

 • 1 baby bottle (containing milk, formula, flavoured milk, cordial, juice or Ribena) only